oliviermirat/ZebraZoom/README.md

 - thresholdInDegreesBetweenSfsAndTurns then no information about the amount of turns and sfs based on a threshold over the max tail amplitude will be calculated

+- tailAngleKinematicParameterCalculation, saveRawDataInAllBoutsSuperStructure and saveAllBoutsSuperStructuresInMatlabFormat, then those three parameters will all be set to the value 1

 </p>